 Green tea anyways should not be taken with food.
 A better time to have green tea is before a meal rather than after a meal.
 Having green tea before any major meals help in the activation of the metabolism in our body.

-About The Expert: Shreya Katyal, Nutritionist, Dietician and Founder of Health & U
+About The Expert: Shreya Katyal, Nutritionist, Dietician and Founder of Diets & More

 Dietician Shreya Katyal, aims at lifestyle modification to motivate everyone towards a healthier version of ‘themselves.’
 With a diploma degree in Dietetics, Nutrition and Health she has been practicing this for many years now.